RichterBros/AnimalShelterApi.Solution/README.md

 open postman
 click the + symbol in the middle of the page

-~TO GET AN ITEM~
+TO GET AN ITEM
-Set your request to type "GET" http://localhost:5000/api/animals/ (for index of all) or http://localhost:5000/api/animals/id (for specific creature details) Hit Send
+Set your request to type "GET" http://localhost:5000/api/animals/ (for index of all) or http://localhost:5000/api/animals/id (for specific animal details) Hit Send or http://localhost:5000/api/animals/Page?pageNumber=2&PageSize=5 (to limit number of displayed animals)

-~TO ADD AN ITEM~
+TO ADD AN ITEM
 Set your request to type "POST" http://localhost:5000/api/animals/
 Select Body Tab